dymmond/esmerald/docs/en/docs/guides/more-advanced/03-deployment.md

 # Deployment

-This section covers how to deploy your Esmerald application in a production-ready environment.
+This section covers how to deploy your Ravyn application in a production-ready environment.

-Esmerald apps are ASGI applications, which means they can be served using any ASGI-compatible server like `uvicorn`, `hypercorn`, or `daphne`.
+Ravyn apps are ASGI applications, which means they can be served using any ASGI-compatible server like `uvicorn`, `hypercorn`, or `daphne`.

 ---

 ## Using Uvicorn

-One way to run Esmerald in production is with `uvicorn`, an ASGI server:
+One way to run Ravyn in production is with `uvicorn`, an ASGI server:

 ### Install: